-The goal of the LSSDP is to increase community involvement in school development to improve access to and quality of education in Cambodia.
+For communities to be involved in school development so that access to and quality of secondary education in Cambodia is increased.

-- Build the capacity of School Support Committees to work with their school community to develop and implement a school development plan that will increase learning opportunities for students.
+- To build the capacity of School Support Committees (SSC), over 3 years, to work with their school community to develop and implement an annual school development plan

 School Support Committees

-Core program activities include training for School Support Committee members in topics such as the basics of communication and fundraising, and additional collaborative learning opportunities such as school exchange visits and education awareness campaigns.
+Core program activities include training for SSC members in topics such as the basics of communication and fundraising, and additional collaborative learning opportunities such as school exchange visits and education awareness campaigns.
 The LSSDP also supports the work of the SSC in their community by providing teaching and learning resources, encouraging action in the community, and facilitating support networks.

-School development activities are needs based and therefore unique to each school.
+School development activities are needs based and chosen by the SSC in consultation with their community, so they are particular to each school.
 Activities range from building the infrastructure needed for a safe school that the community can take pride in (school gates, new toilet blocks, etc.) to purchasing teaching materials, providing small scholarships for the poorest children, or planting school gardens.

 At the conclusion of the three-year program, communities are empowered to participate in the education process and to collaboratively design strategies for school development.
 In addition, communities that are empowered to value education are more able to support children through the challenges of completing a basic education.